zonArt/openlp/documentation/manual/source/songs.rst

 will appear below and will also be added to your database.
 If you accidently add the wrong author you can click on the authors name and click :guilabel:`Remove`.

-:guilabel:`Manage Authors, Topics, Song Books:` Clicking this button will bring up your complete list of authors.
+:guilabel:`Manage Authors, Topics, Song Books`: Clicking this button will bring up your complete list of authors.

 .. image:: pics/song_edit_maintenance.png